 In the short term, with oil prices over $100 – Venezuela’s comparative advantage will be in oil.
 No other industries will be as profitable.
 With a decline in oil prices, the benefit of the oil industry falls and Venezuela’s comparative advantage will shift.
-That is the difficulty, you can have a short term comparative advantage in the production of a commodity like oil, but in the long-term, you’re comparative advantage may be different (depending on what happens to the price of oil.)
-The difficulty is looking at high price of oil in 2008 and deciding this high price is unlikely to stay high, therefore, we need to take account of this.
+That is the difficulty, you can have a short-term comparative advantage in the production of a commodity like oil, but in the long-term, your comparative advantage may be different (depending on what happens to the price of oil.)
+The difficulty is looking at the high price of oil in 2008 and deciding this high price is unlikely to stay high, therefore, we need to take account of this.

-Problems of relying on oil industry.
+Problems of relying on oil industry

 Many countries have got into difficulties because of relying on oil.
 For example, Netherlands had a boom in the oil industry, which led to its manufacturing industries falling behind.
-This became known as the “Dutch Disease” – or “Resource Curse” A recognition that suddenly discovering a lot of new natural resources can be a real problem because you get a temporary boost in income but, this can damage other areas of the economy, leading to a more commodity dependent economy.
+This became known as the “Dutch Disease” – or “Resource Curse” A recognition that suddenly discovering a lot of new natural resources can be a real problem because you get a temporary boost in income but, this can damage other areas of the economy, leading to a more commodity-dependent economy.

 But, can a government not do more?